 My aunt is ballsy as hell.
 Whether that works for her or not these days, I don’t know.
 You’ll have to ask.

 But I know I loved it when I was thirteen.
-When she use to sneak boxes of romance novels (Serious contraband in my house) into my room and under my bed.
+When she used to sneak boxes of romance novels (Serious contraband in my house) into my room and under my bed.
 The kind with Swashbucklers and Miss Scarlet types who fall in love and move to Istanbul.
 My favourites were the ones about highwaymen and London fog.
 They’re what gave me the hankerin’ (I’m sure it’s a word) to move to England.

 You want a thing long enough, you make it happen.